EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 2. Objectives and activities

 2.1.
-The objectives of ESTES shall be to promote trauma and emergency surgery in general and to disseminate interest, knowledge, and quality in these fields.
+The objectives of ESTES shall be to promote the care of the acutely injured and acutely ill surgical patients in Europe and beyond, and to promote interest knowledge and quality in these fields among established clinicians and those in training.

 2.2.
 ESTES endeavours to realise these objectives by such activities as the following:

 2.2.1.
-Promoting training and continuing medical education in trauma surgery, emergency surgery, pre-hospital care, intensive care, rehabilitation, and areas related to these topics;
+Promoting training and continuing medical education in trauma surgery, emergency surgery and areas related to these topics;

 2.2.2.
 Establishing public relations to promote the aims of ESTES in general and its political influence in the above mentioned fields;